 Everyone’s own “ideal” dog depends upon their home, household, lifestyle, and the kind of relationship they want to have with their pet.

-The American Staffordshire Terrier, often abbreviated to just Amstaff, is an American breed with an international fanbase.
+The American Staffordshire Terrier, often shortened to just Amstaff, is an American breed with a global fanbase.

-In this article, we’ll help you decide which is the best match for you.
+In this article, we’ll help you choose which is the best match for you.

 American Staffordshire Terrier vs American Pitbull Terrier Contents